lerwine/JsTypeCommander/README.md

 # JsTypeCommander #

-Validate, detect and convert JavaScript types and classes
+Validate, detect and convert JavaScript types and classes.

 ## Summary ##